ajwells256/spotify-history-reader/README.md

 # SPOTIFY-HISTORY-READER

-Simple tool to read Spotify's extended streaming history, you can follow [this guide](https://support.stats.fm/docs/import/spotify-import/) to get yours.
+A simple tool to read Spotify's extended streaming history.
+You can follow [this guide](https://support.stats.fm/docs/import/spotify-import/) to get yours.

 # json files contents